VoodooChild83/Teaching/README.md

 ### Problem Set 1

 The PDF solution and the matlab codes associated with the problem set are included, with generalized routines for calculating the HAC corrected variances (implementation of Newey-West).
-Includes some Monte-Carlo exercises to study the behaviour of various estimators from finite to "infinte" sample sizes.
+Includes an introduction to time-series analysis and the consequences of a misspecified model that violates weak exogeneity, as well as some Monte-Carlo exercises to study the behaviour of various estimators from finite to "infinte" sample sizes.

 ### Problem Set 2